D-Mona/jcl-guitar-clinics/README.md

 - **The Registration Page**

-- This page contains a contact form for users to register if registration is available.
+- This page contains a contact form for users to register if the registrations are open.
-- users must enter their name, email and optional section if any special requirements may be needed.
+- Users must enter their name, email and an optional section if any special requirements may be needed.
 - It validates the users inputs to assure proper registration success from the applicant.
 - It redirects to a thank you page if successful.